-Participants who spent the previous night in Lima are picked up early at the hotel and accompanied to the airport for the 1-hour flight to Cusco (11,150'), the former Inca capital.
-Reception upon arrival and transfer to the deluxe boutique-style Aranwa Hotel, located near the main square.
+Your Southwind guide walks with you early this morning from the hotel to the airport for the 1-hour flight to Cusco (11,150'), the former Inca capital.
+Reception upon arrival and transfer to a deluxe boutique-style hotel located near the main square.
 This restored colonial mansion from the XVI century brings the added benefit of oxygenated rooms, helping with acclimation.
 The remainder of the morning is at leisure to begin acclimating to the high elevation.
-Lunch is on your own.
+A light lunch is on your own.

 In the early afternoon, we meet together with our local guide for an orientation tour of the city and the nearby Incan ruins.
-The city tour includes the main plaza and Cathedral; the Coricancha, the Inca's Sun Temple, whose stonework is some of the finest in the country; Sacsayhuaman, the spectacular mountaintop temple overlooking the Cusco valley and surrounding hills; and Tambo Machay, where the clear cool springs of the ceremonial baths continue to flow 500 years after they were built.
-Later, join our guide for a trip briefing and enjoy a light dinner on your own at one of Cusco's finest restaurants serving Novo Andino cuisine.
-(B)
+The city tour includes the main plaza and Cathedral; the Coricancha, the Inca's Sun Temple, whose stonework is some of the finest in the country; and the Incan walls along Hatunrumiyoc Street, which is named for the 12-angled stone that is clearly visible.
+We continue to Sacsayhuaman, the spectacular mountaintop temple overlooking the Cusco valley and surrounding hills; and Tambo Machay, where the clear cool springs of the ceremonial baths continue to flow 500 years after they were built.
+Later, join our guide for a trip briefing and enjoy dinner on your own, for convenience, we recommend the hotel's Mishti Restaurant serving Novo Andino and international cuisine.